Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Low-Pulley Row

-Low-pulley row is one of the most functional variations of rows, targeting the same muscle groups with additional core muscles.
+I find the low-pulley row to be one of the most functional row variations, targeting the usual muscle groups plus additional core muscles.

 How to Perform a Low-Pulley Row